Hand holding coal in coal mine

 Coal on the back of a truck at coal mine

 Coal is a carbon-heavy, solid fossil fuel that is extracted through a mining process.
-There are two main types of mining processes for coal; underground, which uses machinery to cut into deep reservoirs to extract the coal, and surface mining, which strips back layers of dirt, soil and rock to reach the coal.
-According to the Australian Government, coal accounts for about 75 per cent of Australia’s electricity generation, with 40 per cent of Australia’s primary energy consumption being coal.
+There are two main types of coal mining processes: underground, which uses machinery to cut into deep reservoirs to extract the coal, and surface mining, which strips back layers of dirt, soil and rock to reach the coal.
+In 2022, the Australian government reported that 47 per cent of Australia’s energy generation was from coal.

 Oil

-Also known as crude oil or petroleum, oil is a liquid fossil fuel that is mostly found in underground reservoirs.
+Also known as crude oil or petroleum, oil is a liquid fossil fuel mostly found in underground reservoirs.
 Made up of hydrocarbons, oil is sourced through the process of drilling into land or sea.
 This fossil fuel is then transported via trains, trucks or pipelines to refineries where it is used to create gasoline, propane, kerosene and fuel.
+In 2022, the Australian government published that two per cent of Australia’s energy generation came from oil.

 Natural Gas